 Which can lead to bacteria growing.

-A great idea is to use a towel bar that lets all of the towel be exposed to air and sunlight.
-These hand towel holder stand such as this double holder are perfect for allowing all sides of the towel to naturally dry out.
+A great idea is to use a towel bar stand that lets all of the towel be exposed to air and sunlight.
+A hand towel holder stand such as this double holder are perfect for allowing all sides of the towel to naturally dry out.

 How to Wash Hand Towels